jsa-aerial/aerobio/doc/user-guide.md

      ```

    * `compare` : This command is for subsequent comparisons beyond those specified in the default ComparisonSheet.
-It takes a comparison sheet name and the [experiment id (EID)](#experiment-id).
+It takes a comparison sheet name and the [experiment id [EID](#experiment-id).
 The comparison sheet name will be for a comparison sheet in the [experiment directory](#experiment-input-structure).
 It will typically contain new comparisons and will run just the comparisons.

      ```shell
      aerobio compare ComparisonSheet_pg13_only.csv 230627_01_dualRNASeq_KZ